metablaster/WindowsFirewallRuleset/README.md

 [This document](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/LegacySupport.md)
 describes how to make use of this project on older Windows systems such as Windows 7 or Server 2008

-## Step by step quick start
+## Quick start

 **WARNING:**

-- You might loose internet connectivity for some of your programs or in rare cases even lose internet connectivity completely, if that happens, you can either temporarily allow outbound rules or run `ResetFirewall.ps1` script, to reset GPO firewall to system defaults and remove all rules.
+- You might loose internet connectivity for some of your programs or in rare cases even lose internet connectivity completely, if that happens, you can either temporarily allow outbound network traffic or run `ResetFirewall.ps1` script, to reset GPO firewall to system defaults and remove all rules.
-- Inside `Readme` folder there is a `ResetFirewall.md`, a guide on how to do it manually, by hand, if for some reason you're unable to run the script, or the script does not solve your problems.
+- Inside `Readme` folder there is a `ResetFirewall.md`, a guide on how to do it manually, by hand, if for some reason you're unable to run the script, or the script doesn't solve your problems.
 - Also note that your current/existing rules will not be deleted unless you have rules in GPO whose group name interfere with group names from this ruleset, however **this does not apply to** `ResetFirewall.ps1` which will clear GPO rules completely